Why All Your Career Ideas Feel Uninspiring And Unreachable (And What To Do About It)

 A few micro shifts in your lifestyle can spark major shifts and light-bulb moments.

-Remember our architect, Lisa, who spent months circling inside her fishbowl?
+Lisa was an architect, who had spent years circling inside her fishbowl.

 On her first week, she took herself to a pottery class.
 She had virtually no interest in ceramics at all, and certainly didn't consider it a potential career path for the future.
 But she'd never done it before, it was outside her comfort zone, and she figured it might be fun to make a bowl for her mother.